 How are these changes going to impact me?

 First, the allowed building height planned on site and amount of traffic will be reduced.
 Secondly, new, quality development historically raises property values, particularly when compared to a vacant infill parcel.
 Finally, the developer is excited to work with community throughout this process.

 What is the typical price point for these units?

 It is difficult to put an exact price on the units since we are at least 3 years from completion.
 IF the units were completed today, the market rate would be approximately $1,500 - $1,800 for a studio, $1,875-$2,100 for a 1 Bedroom and $2,450 - $2,800 for a 2 Bedroom.

 The property owner is Central & Turney Properties, Inc, an Arizona Corporation.
 Central & Turney Properties, Inc, has owned the site since the 1990s and intends to be the long-term holder of the site.

 Petree Properties is a private entity that owns and operates both residential and non-residential properties.
 Petree Properties holds developments in both the Phoenix and San Diego metro areas.
 The project team has over 30 years of development and construction experience having built approximately 10,000 apartments in this time.

 The expectation is to begin development by March/April 2023

 We filed a formal rezoning application in March and are currently working through the first review process with City Staff.
-The neighborhood meeting and meetings before the Encanto Village Planning Committee, Planning Commission and City Council have not been set.
+The neighborhood meeting and meetings before the Encanto Village Planning Committee, Planning Commission and City Council are detailed below.